sonelu/poppy-seed/hardware/electronics/hotswap.md

 * equal distribution of weight
 * more capacity (2 x 1000mA)
 * ability to swap the batteries one by one thus reducing the need to power down the electornics (mainly the Raspberry Pi)
-* because the batteries a positioned in the lowest possible poisiton it reduces the position of the center of mass for the robot, improving the stability
+* because the batteries a positioned in the lowest possible place it reduces the position of the center of mass for the robot, improving stability

 In order to be able to use 2 LiPo batteries in parallel and expecially to allow hot-swapping of the batteries (ex. removing one of the batteries that is discharged and replacing it with a fresh battery) we need to control the way the current flows between these batteries.
 If we connect the batteries blindly in parallel, when batteries are discharged (ex. aprox.
 7V or bellow) and one of the batteries is replaced with a new battery (ex. aprox.
 8.4V) the difference in potential between the two batteries will produce a so called "rush current" - practically it is as if the new battery is shorted.
 This is extrmely dangerous as the currents can reach (for short period of time, true) 2-3 times more than the dicharge current that the battery can support.